Plaetorius/FalloutMinigames/README.md

 # Fallout-Marketplace
 First Next.js project.
-Creating a Marketplace for Fallout Weapons in Next.js
+Creating a Minigames in the Fallout universe using Next.js